Recording legal residence status 106-06020050

 RSLEG screen

-If the customer has 2 current visas at the same time, both should be recorded and the system will use the most beneficial visa for the assessment of their entitlement.
+Note: If the customer has 2 current visas at the same time, both should be recorded and the system uses the more substantive visa for the assessment of their entitlement.

 CRES screen

-The Country of Residence (CRES) screen may also need to be coded to ensure the customer satisfies the residing in Australia requirement for an Australian payment.
+The Country of Residence (CRES) screen also needs to be coded to ensure the system correctly assesses qualification for payment.

 Residence screens for dependent children